Real Estate Law

 The decision relies on several factors, including the buyer’s risk tolerance and the likelihood that the builder will complete the project if he has to borrow the money.
 If the buyer decides to put the money in escrow, the builder has the right to charge the purchaser the builder’s cost of borrowing the money, less any interest obtained while the deposits are being held in the bank.

-For more information about how Orlando Attorney Nishad Khan P.L. can assist you with a wide variety of real estate matters, contact us online or call (407) 228-9711 to schedule your free initial consultation today.
+For more information about how Orlando Attorney Nishad Khan P.L. can assist you with a wide variety of real estate matters, contact us online or call (407) 228-9711 to schedule your initial consultation today.